BUSINESS RESTRUCTURING

 The benefits of efficient corporate restructuring extend beyond the company and touch the staff and structure.

 Numerous real-world examples show that corporate restructuring, if well planned, can boost competitiveness and strengthen balance sheets.
 Large groups such as IBM, General Motors, and Nestlé have overhauled their structures by reducing costs, divesting from unprofitable activities, and targeting more promising markets.
 According to McKinsey, 75% of companies that restructure methodically improve performance within 18 months.
-Here’s why rely on the advisory services of Ascot International.
+Here’s why rely on the advisory assistance of Ascot International.

 Corporate restructuring is not only prepared to deal with crises but also to adapt, change, and improve.
 For example: